Valentin Mavrodin

 Valentin Mavrodin Senpai (born 29 February 2004) is a Romanian professional kickboxer and karateka.
-He currently competes in the Dynamite Fighting Show (DFS), where he is the current DFS Middleweight Champion.
+He currently competes in the Dynamite Fighting Show (DFS), where he is a former DFS Middleweight Champion.

 Mavrodin previously competed for the Colosseum Tournament promotion, where he was the Colosseum Tournament New Heroes Featherweight Champion.

 In 2024, he signed with K-1 and made his promotional debut on 13 June.

 Outside of professional kickboxing, Mavrodin is a three-time National Kyokushin Budokai Champion and a two-time National Amateur Kickboxing Champion.

+Mavrodin underwent surgery in 2026 and is expected to return in the first half of next year.
+He later vacated the DFS middleweight belt and was challenged to a match by the new champion Albert Enache.

 Personal life

-Mavrodin likes fellow kickboxers Daniel Ghiță and Sorin Căliniuc, and his favorite fighter is Alex Pereira.
-He obtained a 1st Dan in Kyokushin budokai karate.
+Mavrodin obtained a 1st Dan in Kyokushin budokai karate.